 So what is VIABIL??
 VIABIL stands for Visually Impaired And Blind In Livingston.
 Since 1989 the Visually Impaired and Blind in Livingston Inc., or VIABIL has served our community as a non-profit, growing group of people with serious vision impairments or blindness who live in Livingston County.
 They are open to persons of all ages with any variety of vision disorders and who are ready to reach out to other organizations that assist the visually impaired.
 VIABIL features dynamic guest speakers, free activities and events with programs specific to the visually impaired citizen.
 So how can you get involved??
 Call them at 810-231-1277 VIABIL is sponsored by all five area Lions Club Organizations Attend a meeting - usually held the first Saturday each month at Brighton Lions Den in Brighton , 465 W. Main St. Free transportation to meetings is now provided by VIABIL VIABIL, Inc., has earned a tax exempt status from the IRS 501c-3 - your non-taxable contribution is appreciated!!

-As always, mount your phot on another piece of paper with your name and brief description written below the picture for identification.
-All photos will be returned to you at the end of each month in the large envelope on the lower left corner of the board.
-You are also welcome to suggest themes for upcoming months as well.
+As always, all photos will be returned at the end of each month in the large envelope on the photo board located next to our library.
+You are also welcome to suggest themes for upcoming months as well!!

 St. Paul Lutheran - Daisy's Pantry